MASTERPIECE LONDON 2018

-Remained in the Camuccini family in Cantalupo in Sabina, until the present
+Studio of Vincenzo Camuccini; remained in the Camuccini family in Cantalupo in Sabina, until the present.

-The eagle, most likely a Golden Eagle, with its wings folded, is posed on a perch outlined in pencil.
-Here, Camuccini leaves the prepared canvas visible, as he does in the background of the composition.
-Although the painting is neither signed nor dated, this particular aspect of it, along with the provenance of the work, documented in the collection of Camuccini’s heirs—where the painting was indeed attributed to the artist—leaves no doubt as to its attribution to Vincenzo Camuccini.
-This has also been confirmed by an analysis of the dating of the painting and its comparison with other representations of birds of prey executed by the painter in the years 1805-1807.
-Indeed, it seems that the eagle depicted by Camuccini in an unpublished drawing, with its wings only half spread and its neck stretched out, snatching something with its beak, is the same as the one in our painting.
-These two studies were preliminary to “Hébé servant l’Ambroisie à Jupiter” (Hebe Serving Ambrosia to Jupiter), of which Camuccini made two or three versions in different sizes beginning in 1807.
+An eagle, most likely a Golden Eagle—a prominent symbol used in ancient Rome, especially as the standard of a Roman legion—is shown with its wings folded, posed on a perch outlined in pencil, upon a background of prepared canvas.
+The painting is neither signed nor dated, but the fact that the work was in Vincenzo Camuccini’s studio and passed to his heirs after his death points clearly to the attribution to the artist, while comparison with other representations of birds of prey executed by the painter suggests a date around 1805–7.
+An eagle depicted by Camuccini in an unpublished drawing, with its wings half spread and its neck stretched out, snatching something with its beak, seems to be the same as the one in the present painting.
+Both the drawing and the present painting seem to be preparatory to the history subject Hebe Serving Ambrosia to Jupiter, of which Camuccini made two or three versions in different sizes beginning in 1807.

 The artwork described above is subject to changes in availability and price without prior notice.